Adopted Dog Helps Airman Find Love

 Without this organization, I would still be a lost Cajun in the desert.
 I literally owe my wife, my best friend, and my life to this shelter.
 I didn’t just adopt a dog, I adopted the rest of my life.

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Chris won Animal Humane Society of New Mexico in Albuquerque, New Mexico a 2019 Holiday Wishes award.